The story behind finding a story: Philip Bloom in Brussels

-With a one-man crew of four: Philip Bloom, James Miller, Ronald Vonk and me, we set out from the Bloom Hotel, yes that is its real name, to find the perfect Brussels story.
-It turned out to be a fun day, good company, nice food, and some very silly jokes.
-I think Philip was stationed here for Sky news in the past and knew the city centre, operating as our tour guide with a non-stop stream of puns and jokes.
+With a one-man crew of four: Philip Bloom, James Miller, Ronald Vonk and me, we set out from the Bloom Hotel to find the perfect Brussels story.
+It turned out to be a fun day, good company, nice food and some very silly jokes.
+If I’m not mistaken, Philip was stationed here for Sky news in the past and knew the city centre, operating as our tour guide with a non-stop stream of puns and jokes.

-It must have seemed like I was shooting all the time but in the end, I had only about 46 minutes of raw footage, which, for such a long day isn’t a lot, especially not if you know how much Philip actually talks and you never know when the funny jokes come 🙂
+It was a pretty long day, but even with all the almost endless entertainment only ended up with about 46 minutes of raw footage, which, for such a long day is not that bad, especially not if you know how much Philip actually talks and you never know when the jokes come 🙂

 Shooting the unexpected

-The big difference in shooting was obvious: Philip shoots everything from a tripod, the way you should do it really. but I’m not a big fan of tripod shots anymore, these days I like things to move.
-After almost 20 years of doing it right locked down shots feel a bit like a moving photograph to me, but that is really a very personal preference and depends a lot on the end result.
-For this video I think it worked pretty well, you grab many different angles in a short time, walk around the subject.
-And grab some decent steady shots because the Canon 24-105 has decent image stabilisation.
-It’s nice to make small moves and keep some sort of movement, it makes it easier to edit as well.
+The big difference in shooting styles was obvious: Philip shoots everything from a tripod, the way you should do it really, especially when you want to sell your footage as stock later.
+But I’m not a big fan of locked down shots, I like things to move.
+Locked down shots feel a bit like a moving photograph to me, but that is just a personal preference and obviously depends on what the end product should be.
+For this video, the energy and fun of the day was the point of the video so I think it worked out pretty well, it feels a bit like you are with the crew, following them around and are part of the experience.

 The end result